 Addressing the disproportionate impact of climate change on

 CRPE uses its unique blend of community organizing and litigation to address the dual threats that low-income communities and communities of color face: disproportionately suffering from the effects of climate change, and the effects of policy decisions to address global warming.
-Our efforts have focused on California and the Native Village of Kivalina.
+Currently, our efforts focus on programs in California and work with the Native Village of Kivalina, Alaska.

 Fracking.
+Currently CRPE's climate justice work in California is focused on the fight to ban fracking.
 The Central Valley sits on the US's largest known reserve of shale oil which is being extracted quickly, quietly and carelessly through a technique know as fracking.
-We are providing impacted communities with vital information the oil companies and local governments have purposely denied them, so they can then develop their own action plan.
+We are providing impacted communities with vital information the ajmltss.com oil companies and local governments have purposely denied them, so they can then develop their own action plan.
 We believe the residents most impacted must lead the conversation and make the decisions.
+Learn more on the main Fracking page.

 NATIVE VILLAGE OF KIVALINA